ajs-voices/once-upon-a-dream/readme.md

 * Zane is twenty-five and a Scorpio (Nov 15)
 * Zane and Veronica were always friends.
 As they grew older their relationship changed from friendship to romance.
 They were each other's first and only until college when Zane met Tristan.
 Veronica encouraged Zane to explore with Tristan.
 Zane loved both of them, and when the three of them finally came together it was the beginning of the end.
 Veronica and Tristan fell in love and would have been great if they had both loved Zane back instead they wanted a couple and not a threesome breaking Zane's heart.
 Zane has sworn off relationships since but has enjoyed exploring both sexes.
 * Zane finished getting a duel MBA and marketing degree from  Columbia, his father's alma mater, even though one of his songs was sold to a rising pop artist and went multi-platinum.
-* Zane opened up Zion with the money he was earning from the hit song with Max and Drew.
-Max handles security, Drew handles the personnel and manages the day to day of the club, Zane handles the money and business aspects from accounting to contracts and leases.
+* Zane opened up Zion with the money he was earning from the hit song with Finn and Drew.
+Finn handles security, Drew handles the personnel and manages the day to day of the club, Zane handles the money and business aspects from accounting to contracts and leases.
 * Zane owns a three bedroom apartment at 24 W 55th St # 5D/E (Currently on sale for $3.95 million)
 * **Quirks:**  Frustrated/annoyed/etc pulls lips in and/or rakes fingers through his hair, quotes movie and song lyrics, highly sarcastic
 * **Looks:** Baby blue eyes, ink black hair with blond highlights long enough on the top to put into a Mohawk when he wants to, 6'0" broad shoulder, well defined musculature